 When Will My Baby Understand What I'm Saying?

 Most babies will learn to interpret your facial expressions, body language, and tone of voice before they understand the meaning of the words you speak.
-Generally speaking, your baby understands her name by six months old but won't understand simple commands until around her first birthday.
+Generally speaking, your baby understands her name by six months old, but won't understand simple commands until around her first birthday.

-Understanding your baby's ability to comprehend what you say to her will help you set your expectations for her obedience.
+Understanding your baby's ability to comprehend what you say to her will help you set your expectations for obedience.
 Becoming overly frustrated at your baby's "disobedience" will only shut her down, scare her, or make her feel insecure.

 Patiently continue to speak clearly, use gestures, and facial expressions repeatedly to reinforce a rule.
 For example, if your baby is drawn to electric outlets, you can pull her away from it, point to the outlet, shake your head, and say, "No, baby.
 That's not safe for you.
 Let's play with this toy instead."